OmfoBalkanMicroElectronics/.github/profile/README.md

 Project Status: We are actively researching NationalChip-based platforms.
 MeteÖnelge has access to a GX-based STB receiver currently under investigation, while Barbaror4 is researching various STB boards, including hardware based around the AT1511S, which was identified through reverse engineering as a rebranded NationalChip GX6101D platform.
 Contributions, documentation, and additional hardware information are always welcome, as community research helps preserve and understand these lesser-documented embedded systems.

+## HackPROM

+### Maintainer

+**MeteÖnelge**

+**HackPROM** is a hardware research project focused on working with programmable memory devices such as **Flash** and **EEPROM** chips.

+The project aims to provide tools, experiments, and documentation for:

+- Dumping firmware and data from Flash/EEPROM devices
+- Analyzing and modifying extracted firmware
+- Reverse engineering embedded systems
+- Creating custom payloads and modified firmware images
+- Exploring memory devices used in consumer electronics and embedded hardware

+The project uses tools such as the **CH341A programmer** for reading, writing, and experimenting with various memory chips.

+**Project Status:** HackPROM focuses on improving the understanding of firmware storage and embedded hardware by making it easier to extract, analyze, and modify data from memory devices.
+Documentation, experiments, and research results will be added as development progresses.

+Contributions, hardware findings, and research results are always welcome.

 ## Reverse Engineering & Hardware Research